What is the range of the Axe?

 90 mph 86kg (1 pax) 1hr 10 min

-The Axe’s unique design means it can operate like a conventional fixed-wing aircraft, despite being able to land and take off vertically – but don’t worry, vertical take off and landing is not like a complex and difficult to fly helicopter – the Axe’s advanced flight control system means it can be flown easily, just like a consumer drone.
+The Axe’s unique design means it can operate like a conventional fixed-wing aircraft, despite being able to land and take off vertically.

 Why is the aircraft safe?

-The Axe is powered by 8 electric motors, which enable you to continue hovering even if one or two motors fail.
+The Axe is powered by 8 electric motors, 2 on each corner which gives redundancy in the hover and forward flight.
 The aircraft features a quadruple-redundant control system from Embention, one of the leading manufacturers of manned electric aircraft flight control hardware.
 This gives you multiple layers of redundancy in your flight control system.
 We are using proven systems with existing aerospace grade certification.
 The battery system is redundant, if one system fails, the other seamlessly takes over

 In the unlikely event all motors or systems fail, the high-lift wings and mechanical linkages to the control surfaces enable the aircraft to glide to safety and land normally.
 The wings are set up in a unique “canard” configuration such that you cannot stall the aircraft.
 Finally, in the event that you have no other safe options to glide to safety, the aircraft is equipped with a ballistic parachute system.
 The system is activated by a lever in the cockpit which launches a rocket carrying the parachute out from the aircraft.
 This has been designed to carry the whole weight of the aircraft, 2 passengers, and luggage to safety.